Timeline

 M-x count-words-region

-If you have modified a file but your computer crashes before you can save it, the changes you made are likely to be lost.
-To avoid such an unfortunate situation, Emacs periodically writes the file you are editing into an “automatic save” file.
-The file name of the automatic save file has a “#” character at both the beginning and the end.
-For example, if the file you are editing is called “hello.c”, then its automatic save file is called “#hello.c#”.
-This file will be deleted by Emacs after a regular save.
+If you have modified a file, but your computer crashes before you can save it, your changes are likely to be lost.
+To prevent such misfortune from happening, Emacs periodically writes the file being edited to an “auto-save” file.
+The auto-save file’s name has a “#” character at the beginning and end, for example, if the file you are editing is called “hello.c”, its auto-save file is called “#hello.c#”.
+This file will be deleted by Emacs after a normal save.

-So, if such an unfortunate event does occur, you can calmly open the original file (note that it’s not the automatic save file) and then enter M-x recover-file <Return>
+So, if unfortunately it really happens, you can calmly open the original file (note: not the auto-save file) and then type M-x recover-file

 The line directly above the echo area is called the “status bar”.
 The status bar displays some information, such as: